ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   quoting-sparrow-ibmcase-restore-volume-jfilf   1         0            1m
   ```

-* Get the pod associated with this job:
+* Get the pod associated with this job

   ```bash
   # kubectl get pods -l job-name=quoting-sparrow-ibmcase-restore-volume-jfilf -a